 Different lenders have different minimum DSCR requirements.
 Most lenders prefer a DSCR of 1.2 or higher, providing a cushion and indicating a lower risk of default.
 However, some lenders may accept a minimum DSCR of 1.0, while others might go as low as 0.75 with a larger down payment.
 Understanding these thresholds is crucial when shopping for a DSCR loan in North Carolina.
 It’s always a good idea to check with individual lenders to understand their specific requirements.
 Contact MoFin Lending to discuss your specific scenario.

-Improving Your DSCR
+Strategies to Improve Your DSCR

 If your DSCR isn’t where you need it to be, several strategies can help you improve it.
 One option is increasing your down payment.
 A larger down payment reduces your loan amount, which lowers your monthly debt service and improves your DSCR.
 You could also explore buying down your interest rate.
 While this involves an upfront cost, it can significantly reduce your long-term debt service and boost your DSCR.
 Explore MoFin’s commercial loan options.